codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Float-and-Datetime-f457.md

 The `Float(size,d)` data type represents a small number with a floating decimal point.

-The maximum number of digits may be specified in the `size` parameter.
+The maximum number of digits to the left of the decimial point is specified in the `size` parameter.

 The maximum number of digits to the right of the decimal point is specified in the `d` parameter.